 At Smith, Roberts teaches a variety of multidisciplinary courses across Russian cultural history, highlighting the intersection of artistic forms with political, philosophical and social discourses.
 In addition to survey and single-author courses on Russian literature and film, his recent and upcoming courses include topic-based surveys of Russian and Western science fiction during the Cold War, the Russian revolutionary tradition, and avant-garde cinema, art, and architecture in the Soviet Union and Eastern Europe.

-“Nina Ruslanova: Traversing the Spaces of Late Socialism,” in Women in Soviet Film: The Thaw and Post Thaw Periods.
-Ed.
-Tim Harte and Marina Rojavin.
-Routledge, forthcoming.
+“Nina Ruslanova: Traversing the Spaces of Late Socialism.”
+In Women in Soviet Film: The Thaw and Post-Thaw Periods, ed.
+Tim Harte and Marina Rojavin (Routledge, 2017), 49-70.

 “‘Simply an anachronism’: Repetition and Meaning in Kira Muratova’s Chekhovian Motifs.”
 Studies in Russian and Soviet Cinema 7, No. 1 (2013): 39-59.